Howard Gardiner

-Howard Arthur Bruce Gardiner (3 January 1944 - 10 June 2018) was a Zimbabwean first-class cricketer and international match referee.
+Howard Arthur Bruce Gardiner (3 January 1944 - 10 June 2018) was a Rhodesian first-class cricketer and international match referee.

 He played as a wicketkeeper and useful lower-order batsman for Rhodesia from 1965 to 1976.
 After retiring he became a match referee, beginning in an ODI between Pakistan and Sri Lanka at Singapore in 1996.
 He went on to referee four more ODI games as well as a Test match at Centurion in 1998.

 He was managing director of BOC Zimbabwe Ltd.